Come To The Table

 Based in the beautiful Tennessee Valley town of Knoxville, Tennessee, the Hand Made Table sends exceptional pieces of furniture all over the world.
-Everything made in our shop is a handmade, one of kind piece and all are made from an antique material of some description or another, usually from the circa 1780 to 1880 time period.
+Everything made in our shop is a handmade, one of kind piece and all are made from an antique material of some description or another, usually from the early to mid 1700s to about 1820 time period.
 We do not use stains.
 Everything is natural patina.
 Our pieces are made with wood pegs and mortise and tenon joinery and as historically correct as we can make them.

 In an interview with David in 2015 he told the story of the beginning of the company as follows: